perfectdarkmode1/perfectdarkmode1.github.io/content/linux/rhcsa/12_sysinit_logging_tuning.md

 cons associated with each one of them.
 We demonstrated how to determine a recommended profile for the system and how to set and activate it.

-**[Review]{#part0024_split_001.html#id_350 .calibre10} Questions**
+Review Questions

 1. The *systemd* command may be used to rebuild a new kernel.
 True or False?
+1. False.

 2. Which command is used to manage system services?
+2. The *systemctl* command.

 3. Which configuration file must be modified to ensure journal log entries are stored persistently?
+3. The *journald.conf* file under the **etc*systemd* directory.

 4. What is the PID of the *systemd* process?
+4. The PID of the *systemd* process is 1.

-5. What is a target in *systemd*?
+6. What is a target in *systemd*?
+5. A target is a collection of units.

-6. You need to append a text string "Hello world" to the system log file.
+1. You need to append a text string "Hello world" to the system log file.
 What would be the command to achieve this?
+6. The command to accomplish the desired result would be *logger -i "Hello world"*.

 7. What is the recommended location to store custom log configuration files?
+7. The recommended location to store custom log configuration files is **etc*rsyslog.d* directory.

 8. What would the command *systemctl list-dependencies crond* do?
+8. The command provided will display all dependent units associated with the specified service.

 9. Name the two directory paths where *systemd* unit files are stored.
+9. The directory locations are **etc*systemd/system* and **usr*lib/systemd/system*.

 10. What would you run to identify the recommended tuning profile for the system?
+10. The *tuned-adm recommend* command.

 11. What would the command *systemctl get-default* do?
+11. The command provided will reveal the current default boot target.

 12. *systemd* starts multiple services concurrently during system boot.
 True or False?

-13. What is the name of the boot log file?

-14. Which *systemctl* subcommand is executed after a unit configuration file has been modified to apply the changes?

-15. Which other logging service complements the *rsyslog* service?

-16. A RHEL system is booted up.
-You want to view all messages that were generated during the boot process.
-Which log file would you look at?

-17. What would the command *systemctl restart rsyslog* do?

-18. What are the two common *systemd* targets production RHEL servers are typically configured to run at?

-19. By default, log files are rotated automatically every week.
-True or False?

-**[Answers]{#part0024_split_001.html#id_351 .calibre10} to Review
-Questions**

-1. False.

-2. The *systemctl* command.

-3. The *journald.conf* file under the **etc*systemd* directory.

-4. The PID of the *systemd* process is 1.

-5. A target is a collection of units.

-6. The command to accomplish the desired result would be *logger -i "Hello world"*.

-7. The recommended location to store custom log configuration files is **etc*rsyslog.d* directory.

-8. The command provided will display all dependent units associated with the specified service.

-9. The directory locations are **etc*systemd/system* and **usr*lib/systemd/system*.

-10. The *tuned-adm recommend* command.

-11. The command provided will reveal the current default boot target.

 12. True.

+1. What is the name of the boot log file?
 13. The *boot.log* file in the **var*log* directory.

+1. Which *systemctl* subcommand is executed after a unit configuration file has been modified to apply the changes?
 14. The *daemon-reload* subcommand.

+1. Which other logging service complements the *rsyslog* service?
 15. The *systemd-journald* service.

+1. A RHEL system is booted up.
+You want to view all messages that were generated during the boot process.
+Which log file would you look at?
 16. The **var*log/boot.log* file.

+17. What would the command *systemctl restart rsyslog* do?
 17. The command provided will restart the *rsyslog* service.

+1. What are the two common *systemd* targets production RHEL servers are typically configured to run at?
 18. The two common *systemd* boot targets are multi-user and graphical.

+19. By default, log files are rotated automatically every week.
+True or False?
 19. True.

-**[Do-]{#part0024_split_001.html#id_352 .calibre10}It-Yourself Challenge
-Labs**
+Do It-Yourself Challenge Labs

 The following labs are useful to strengthen most of the concepts and topics learned in this chapter.
 It is expected that you perform the labs